latenitefilms/ATEMExporter/docs/how-to-use.md

 To export, stop the connection, then select an **Export** option, which generates a `FCPXML` for **Final Cut Pro** or **DaVinci Resolve**.

+You can't export the data whilst still in record mode.

 ---

 ## Export Program Cut